microsoft/pai/docs/manual/cluster-admin/how-to-uninstall-openpai.md

 ## <div id="gte100-uninstallation">Uninstallation Guide for OpenPAI >= v1.0.0</div>

 The uninstallation of OpenPAI >= `v1.0.0` is irreversible: all the data will be removed and you cannot find them back.
-If you need a backup, do it before uninstallation.
+If you need a backup, do it before the uninstallation.

 First, log in to the dev box machine and delete all PAI services with [dev box container](./basic-management-operations.md#pai-service-management-and-paictl).: